Skip to main content

 Photo: Anders Norberg / www.swedishtouristassociation.com

-In the 70s, the authorities hatched a plan to extend the King’s Trail right across Sweden’s mountain chain.
-That didn’t happen – but out of this project came the Southern King’s trail, which has a couple of different stretches between Sälen in the south and Grövelsjön in the north, alongside the Norwegian border.
-(It’s not as well visited as the other King’s Trail – so the chances are you and your friends might have a chance to really get away from other people.)
+In the 70s, the authorities hatched a plan to extend the King’s Trail across Sweden’s mountain chain.
+That didn’t happen – but out of this project came the Southern King’s Trail, which has a couple of different stretches between Sälen in the south and Grövelsjön in the north, alongside the Norwegian border.
+(It’s not as well visited as the other King’s Trail – so you and your friends might have the opportunity to get away from other people.)

 The trails are relatively easy and suitable for most people.
-The most common route is about 180 kilometres long, but you can easily adapt it for shorter, as well as longer, hikes.
-On your way, you can enjoy beautiful mountain views and peaceful lakes, all the time taking in the truly Nordic nature.
+The most common route is about 180 kilometres long, but you can quickly adapt it for shorter and longer hikes.
+You can enjoy beautiful mountain views and peaceful lakes on your way, constantly taking in the genuinely Nordic nature.